pritesh1991/vpns/README.md

    ./disconnect_vpn.sh
    ```

-   This script will disconnect from each VPN specified in the `VPN_NAMES` array.
+   This script will disconnect from each VPN specified in the `VPN_NAMES` array using AppleScript.

 ## Troubleshooting